csci-1301/csci-1301.github.io/labs/Static/readme.md

 A non-static class can contain both static or non-static class members.

-Study the following program implementation, but do not execute it.
+Study the following program implementation but \*do not\* execute it.
-After reading through the implementation, answer the follow-up questions below.
+After reading through the implementation, answer the questions below.

 "Student.cs"